A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

-While most instances show excellent scalability, there are two outliers, Freescale2 and HV15R, where parallel AWPM does not run faster than the sequential AWPM.
-For both matrices, parallel AWPM spends more than 80\% of the runtime on finding an initial perfect matching using a distributed-memory MCM algorithm~\cite{matchingipdps16}.
-Obtaining perfect matchings on these two matrices require searching for long paths going through many processors, which is hard to parallelize.
-Nevertheless, even for these matrices, parallel AWPM remains competitive or significantly faster than MC64+gather, which is the main competitor of our algorithm in practice.
+While most instances show excellent scalability, there are two outliers, Freescale2 and HV15R, where parallel HWPM does not run faster than the sequential HWPM.
+For both matrices, parallel HWPM spends more than 80\% of the running time on finding an initial perfect matching using a distributed-memory MCM algorithm~\cite{matchingipdps16}.
+Obtaining perfect matchings on these two matrices requires searching for long paths going through many processors, which is hard to parallelize.
+Nevertheless, even for these matrices, parallel HWPM remains competitive or significantly faster than MC64+\textsc{gather}, which is the main competitor of our algorithm in practice.

 The matching algorithms discussed above show similar performance trends on Cori-KNL, as shown in Figure~\ref{fig:compare-algo-Cori}.
-For example, on the perf00cr matrix, parallel AWPM runs $72\times$ and $34\times$ faster than MC64+gather on 17,408 and 6,144 cores on Cori-KNL and Edison, respectively.
-On Cori-KNL, MC64 is able to compute matching for the A05 matrix in 135 seconds, whereas, parallel AWPM algorithm took just 0.44 seconds on 256 nodes of Cori-KNL.
+For example, on the perf00cr matrix, parallel HWPM runs $72\times$ and $34\times$ faster than MC64+\textsc{gather} on 17,408 and 6,144 cores on Cori-KNL and Edison, respectively.
+On Cori-KNL, MC64 is able to compute a matching for the A05 matrix in 135 seconds, whereas parallel HWPM algorithm took just 0.44 seconds on 256 nodes of Cori-KNL.